MSCA-COMPOSE/GPU-framework-for-computing-multiscale-triadic-interactions/README.md

 The submission scripts included in `submission/` show how these two stages can be run sequentially on an HPC system.

-The repository also includes the SPOD variant of the same workflow, used for the basis comparison in Appendix A of the associated manuscript: `dask_read_SPOD.py` computes a block SPOD of the snapshots (non-overlapping blocks, rectangular window, two-sided FFT), and `dask_triadic_SPOD.py` evaluates the complex triadic transfer tensor on the SPOD basis, with the temporal triple product supported on the zero-sum frequency set modulo the sampling frequency.
+The repository also includes the SPOD and Fourier variants of the same workflow, used for the basis comparison in Appendix B of the associated manuscript.
+For SPOD, `dask_read_SPOD.py` computes a block SPOD of the snapshots (non-overlapping blocks, rectangular window, two-sided FFT), and `dask_triadic_SPOD.py` evaluates the complex triadic transfer tensor on the SPOD basis, with the temporal triple product supported on the zero-sum frequency set modulo the sampling frequency.
 The corresponding submission scripts are `dask_read_SPOD.sh`, `dask_triadic_SPOD.sh`, and `triadic_SPOD_pipeline.sh`.
+For Fourier, `dask_triadic_FOURIER.py` evaluates the same tensor on the unitary discrete Fourier transform of the snapshot record, submitted through `dask_triadic_FOURIER.sh`.
+The Fourier basis requires no precomputed basis file, so this variant consists of a single stage.
+On the Fourier basis, the temporal triple product restricts the donor index to n = (l + m) mod nt, and the spatial kernel is evaluated only on this resonant set, reducing the contraction count from nt^3 to nt^2 per spatial block.
+The saved tensor `py_tr_FOURIER_tot_0_2.npy` has the same shape and index convention as the POD and SPOD outputs.

 ## Reduced public test case